kevinpaolocervantes/avalon-intelligence-open-source/README.md

 Intelligence Built Like the World's Best Teams.

-Avalon is an open-source initiative exploring multi-agent AI systems, collaborative reasoning, adversarial review, and decision intelligence.
+Avalon explores a simple idea:

+The world's greatest decisions are rarely made by a single expert.

+They emerge from teams that specialize, collaborate, challenge assumptions, and synthesize information into action.

+This repository contains open-source experiments, frameworks, and reference implementations inspired by that philosophy.

+---

+## Core Principles

+- Specialized intelligence
+- Adversarial review
+- Collaborative reasoning
+- Decision transparency
+- Continuous learning

+---

-## Philosophy
+## Vision

-Most AI systems answer questions.
+Most AI systems provide answers.

-Avalon is designed to deliberate first.

-Every recommendation should be challenged, supported, and explained before action.
+Avalon is exploring how AI systems can work together as teams.